-We have considered the revenues and costs of the Site relating to the provision of water services should the relevant variation be granted.
+We have considered the revenues and costs of the Site relating to the provision of sewerage services should the relevant variation be granted.

-- Following our review, we are satisfied that the Site demonstrates sufficient financial viability under our standard assessment. - We are satisfied that the financial security Icosa Water has in place meets our minimum requirements.
+• Following our review, we are satisfied that the Site demonstrates sufficient financial viability under our standard assessment.